 The retreat was an opportunity for women Veterans of all services and eras to gather in camaraderie to honor the dedication and sacrifices of all women who served and are serving today.
 The weekend focused on services and opportunities available to women Veterans.

-Stay tuned for details about the 2019 event.
 Here’s a photo taken of retreat participants with 2017-18 State Commander Dwight Fuhrman.

 VA Resources for Women Veterans